skypilot-org/skypilot/docs/source/reference/local/job-submission.rst

 To register a local cluster in Sky, regulars users should obtain a **distributable** cluster YAML from the system administrator or follow the steps in the :ref:`prior section <local-setup>`.

 The cluster YAML must have user credentials filled out and should be stored in :code:`~/.sky/local/`.
+An example is shown in the :ref:`cluster config docs <cluster-config>`.

 Listing Registered Clusters
 -------------------